Sonali-at-work/Olist-Data-Modelling-And-Analytics-SQL/README.md

 ```
 <img src="Docs/LTV.png" width="600" height="500">

 #### Insights: Ntile divided customers into 5 segments each having 20 % customers.
-Based on output screeenshot 20% of customers contribute to ~ 56 % of total revenue.
+Based on output screeenshot 20% of customers contribute to ~ 56 % of total revenue.These
+#### customers are ideal for loyalty programs and marketing prioritization

 ### 3. Forecasting Orders and Revenue
 - Problem: Unpredictable demand makes it difficult to plan inventory, staffing, and logistics.
 Predict future monthly orders and revenue to optimize inventory and staffing.